Tri11Paragon/Trapdoor-Engine/README.md

 ## C++ Engine?
 So the C++ engine is my first big C++ project.
 My only projects before it was for school and as a result the code isn't exactly clean, clear, or even good C++.
-The code can be compiled on GCC 12 or MSCV (tested on 2022 Visual Studio)
+The code can be compiled on GCC 12 or MSVC (tested on 2022 Visual Studio)